Bariatric Surgery Seminars

 Most insurance companies provide benefits for weight loss surgery.
 You will need to call your insurance company to discuss what coverage your plan offers.

-In the course, you will learn the definition of obesity, determine if you are a surgical candidate and learn about the different surgical treatment options available to you, including their respective benefits and risks.
+In the program orientation, you will learn about the definition of obesity and available surgical treatment options, including their respective benefits and risks.
+Our care team will also determine if you are a surgical candidate.
 Life after surgery will also be addressed.